 How seriously?
 Consider this example and hold onto your wallet.

-If you paid all 360 months of the mortgage, that one-point interest hike would take an additional $46,440 out of your wallet, or almost enough to buy a Mercedes Benz GLE SUV.
+If you paid all 360 months of the mortgage, that one-point interest hike would take an additional $65,137 out of your wallet, or more than enough to buy a Mercedes Benz GLE SUV.

 If that doesn’t make you seriously consider acting soon, you must not like hamburgers or luxury SUVs.